RyanMilb/boltathon/README.md

 # Lightning Credentials

-A prototype Decentralised Identity Document (DID) using the lightning network.
-A DID is a credential that can be used to verify identity that is countersigned by a third party issuer.
+A prototype extension to the blockstack Decentralised IDentity (DID) document using the lightning network.
+A did:stack document that can be used to verify identity based on a countersigned by a third party issuer.

 # Project goal:

    Social experience / goal to allow oauth type authentication without accessing third party systems that may be used to track online usage.

    Will also allow decentralised storage of credentials to mitigate mass identity theft.

+   Provide an alternative to existing revokation methods where data is stored on-chain in transaction data fields, enhancing privacy and efficiency.

+# Justification:

+   This method piggybacks on top of the nessecity to create channels for routing payments and so provides value for money as acheiving 2 functions (creating a channel and storing state) with a single transaction.

+   The channel can still be used for making and recieving payments whilst it is open, all the time providing proof that the DID document is valid.

+# Use cases:

+   Use cases in this example are specific to revokation as that utilises the lightning network, existing methods can be used for persistent DID Documents.

+   1. Subscription membership: open ended contracts that rely on monthly payments can be managed by creating a membership identity that can be used to gain access to club facilities.
+Once payments stop then the Identity can be revoked.

+   2. Professional credentials: Professionals who are required to meet quotas on flying time, training, etc, can provided credentials by a governing body which can be revoked.
+Drivers licenses that can be revoked.

 # Infrastructure: